MITgcm/MITgcm/doc/examples/examples.rst

        :end-at: bathyFile
        :lineno-match:

-- These lines specifies the names of the files from which the surface wind stress is read.
+- These lines specify the names of the files from which the surface wind stress is read.
   There is a separate file for the :math:`x`-direction (:varlink:`zonalWindFile`) and the :math:`y`-direction (:varlink:`meridWindFile`).
   Note, here we have left the latter parameter blank, as there is no meridional wind stress forcing in our example.